rollinghours/PushpinButtonControl/README.md

 ## How To Install
 Install the nuget package or build ```Rh.PushpinButton.Control``` and add reference to it from your application project.
-Add the namespace mapping ```xmlns:rh="http://schemas.rollinghours.com/wpf"``` to the Window element of your XAML file, then use the button like in an example below.
+Add the namespace mapping ```xmlns:rh="http://schemas.rollinghours.com/wpf"``` to the Window element in your XAML file, then use the button like in an example below.

 ## Sample Use
 Default: